dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**It is not the strongest of the species that survive, nor the most intelligent, but the one most responsive to change.**
+**The reputation of a thousand years may be determined by the conduct of one hour.**

-Charles Darwin
+Japanese Proverb